rtlow/PHSX815_Week6/README.md

 ## Example Usage
 `generate_weights.nb` is a Mathematica notebook that can generate the Gauss-Legendre weights and abscissae.
 It is modified from code from https://pomax.github.io/bezierinfo/legendre-gauss.html.

-`NumericalIntegration.py` can be run from the command line.
-There are no additional commandline options.
-Compares the two methods of numerical integration with each other and with the analytical value.
+`NumericalIntegration.py` can be run from the command line with the `-h` flag to display runtime options. `-NmaxT` sets the maximum number of subdivisions for the trapezoidal method. `-NmaxM` sets the maximum number of samples for the Monte Carlo method. `-transform` applies a coordinate transformation to the function before doing Monte Carlo integration.